tinokaartovuori/Portfolio-Web-App/README.md

-# Tino.K.
-Portfolio Site
+# Portfolio Web App - Tino Kaartovuori

-> This project is in "Work in Progess" stage
+> This project is in "Work in Progess" state

-> Link for the site will be provided when the project is ready to share
+Link for the site will be provided when the project is ready to share

-Welcome to my personal portfolio site!
-This project was built using the following technologies:
+Welcome to my personal portfolio project!

+This project is built using the following technologies:

 - Nuxt.js 3: A framework for creating server-rendered Vue.js applications
 - TypeScript: A typed superset of JavaScript that adds optional static typing to the language